la-ots/eleventy-plugin-pelican/README.md

   // asset building/bundling
   assets: {
-    // bundle assets?
-    bundle: true,
     // use core assets?
     core: true,
-    // any custom assets to include
+    // any custom assets (css/js) to include in bundle
+    // must be absolute paths
     custom: {
       css: [],
       javascript: []